manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/access-homepage/access-homepage.md

     ![CDB home page](./images/em-dbhome-006-cdb-home.png " ")

-	> **Note:** From the CDB or the PDB home page, you cannot open the database instance home page directly.
-However, if you have opened the database instance home page recently, then you can access it again using the **History** menu.
-Alternatively, you can access the database instance home page from the Databases page.

 1. Click the **History** menu at the top and select the database instance name, *orcl.us.oracle.com*.
 	The values may differ depending on the system you are using.